Russell-Waterhouse/blog/content/post/trends.md

 ## 2021: More Java

-In 2021 I got an internship at a company using a common java tech stack.
+In 2021, I got an internship at a company using a common java tech stack.
 With all my app dev experience, the jump to backend web technology with Java Spring wasn't too bad.

-The people were lovely and the company was good to me, but I remember leaving this job with the unshakable feeling that something was wrong with Java and OO.
+The people were lovely, and the company was good to me, but I remember leaving this job with the unshakeable feeling that something was wrong with Java and OO.

-At the time, I remember the best that I could articulate ny feeling with the simple sentence "Java does not push you into the pit of success".
+At the time, I remember the best that I could articulate my feeling with the simple sentence "Java does not push you into the pit of success".

 This started me on a journey to alternatives, one that I continue today.